 The nave of the building is surrounded with stepped buttresses.
 There are ogival portals with richly profiled jambs from the second half of the 14th century.
 The windows are embedded from the inside in wide pointed-arched recesses.
 The building was decorated with profiled cornices and blind windows, as well as with stepped gables with pinnacles.
 The eastern gable was divided by a series of cornerly positioned pinnacles.
 On the top axis there is an octagonal turret for a bell.
 In the half-gables of the sacristy there are recesses imitating pointed windows.

-The interior of the nave was covered with a stellar vault, supported on four pairs of octagonal pillars and the same number of halfpillars placed next to the walls.
-In the north-facing vestry, as well as in the porch, stellar and rib vaults were used.
-From the outside, on the left side of the portal was placed a pillory in the shape of a circular stone plate from the 14th or 15th centuries.
+The interior of the nave was covered with a stellar vault, supported by four pairs of octagonal pillars and the same number of half-pillars placed by the walls.
+In the two-story sacristy adjacent to the north, as well as in the porch, stellar and cross-rib vaults were used.
+From the outside, on the left side of the portal, there is a pillory in the form of a round stone slab from the 14th or 15th century.